sohangngok/sohangngok/README.md

 - 👋 Hi, I’m @sohangngok
-- 👀 I’m interested in .NET Core.
+- 👀 I’m working on projects using .NET Core and React.
 - 🌱 I’m currently solving problems on LeetCode.
-- 💞️ I’m looking to collaborate on some small projects.
+- 💞️ I’m learning Rust.

 <!---
 sohangngok/sohangngok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.